Open City Documentary Festival

-Documentary Storytelling (Online)
+Documentary Storytelling (Winter)

 Led by Dr. Catalin Brylla, Principal Lecturer in Film and Television at Bournemouth University, this course is targeted towards documentary practitioners who are either preparing, shooting or editing their documentary, scholars who want to analyse or use documentary as a research methodology, and people who are simply passionate about non-fiction films.
-Keeping the balance between the theory OF practice and the theory IN practice, each session will include discussions of how concepts relate to formal considerations in documentary filmmaking.
+Keeping the balance between the theory of practice and the theory in practice, each session will include discussions of how concepts relate to formal considerations in documentary filmmaking.
 Participants will also learn how to critically frame their film practice in order to produce thought-provoking films that have social and cultural implications.

 Indicative Course Outline: